naturalnetworks/chatbot/readme.md

 Create a new Slack App

-This will provide the Slack tokens/secrets etc. You will also need set up a Bot Token (xoxb-) and Bot Token Scopes - I set 'commands' and 'users:read'.
+This will provide the Slack tokens/secrets etc. You will also need set up a Bot Token (xoxb-) and add the App Level Scopes:
+   - connections:write

+Then set the following **Oauth & Permissions**, Bot Token Scopes:
+   - channels:read
+   - channels:history
+   - commands,
+   - users:read,
+   - app_mentions:read",
+   - chat:write,
+   - im:history,

 Create two new slash commands, one for /bard and one for /wf

 The URL for the above slash commands will be provided when you deploy the Google Cloud Function.
 Be sure to append /slack/events on the end.
 EG

 https://australia-southeast1-tasty-koala-123456.cloudfunctions.net/chatbot/slack/events

+Use this same URL in **Event Subscriptions** along with the following bot subscription events:
+    - app_mention
+    - message.channels
+    - message.im

 ### Get a Google AI key